 Players to Watch

 What about you?
-What are your thoughts on Saturday's match?
-Do you think the Pride will win big?
-Do you think Marta will be in the Starting XI?
-Can the Pride defense give Ashlyn Harris a clean sheet on the day?
+What are your thoughts on the match tomorrow?
+Do you think the Pride can win with some of the Olympians back?
+Do you still think there's hope that they can reach the playoffs?
 Let me know in the comments below!